myna/myna-js/README.md

 - `grunt compile` to create `lib/myna.js`
 - `grunt test` to run the tests
 - `grunt package` to create the minified and unminified libraries in `dist`

+**NOTE** Tests are currently failing waiting deployment of a server-side change.
+Use `grunt --force` to build the library with failing tests.